zaiisao/Documentation/en/Interactive Broadcast/leave_ios.md

 # Leave the Channel
 When a call or live broadcast ends, call the `leaveChannel` method to leave the channel.

-This method releases all resources related to the call or live broadcast.
+The `leaveChannel` method releases all resources related to the call or live broadcast.
 When the user leaves the channel, the SDK triggers the  `didLeaveChannelWithStats` callback.

 ```objective-c
 //Objective-C